VirtusLab/akka-serialization-helper/README.md

 ```
 test0.scala:7: error: org.random.project.BehaviorTest.Command is used as Akka message
 but does not extend a trait annotated with org.virtuslab.ash.annotation.SerializabilityTrait.
-Passing an object of class NOT extending SerializabilityTrait as a message may cause Akka to
+Passing an object of a class that does NOT extend a trait annotated with SerializabilityTrait as a message may cause Akka to
 fall back to Java serialization during runtime.